English

 Handwriting

 At St. James’ and Ebrington, we use the NCSF Handwriting Progression to teach handwriting.
 The children start mark-making in EYFS and are taught to form letters in print form alongside their phonics sounds for the week.
 Children progress to pre-cursive in KS1 and continuous un-joined cursive, before joined cursive when they are ready to do so.
 We take pride in our presentation and being respectful of our resources including exercise books.
-‘Wow’ work is celebrated for varying reasons including progress and perseverance in presentation, and handwriting in our Friday ‘Gold Book Worship’ and on our ‘Wow Work Wall’.
+‘Wow’ work is celebrated for varying reasons including progress and perseverance in presentation, and handwriting in our Friday ‘Gold Book Worship’ and on our ‘Wow Work Walls in our classrooms’.